sikopet/blog/posts/linking-with-libraries.md

 The C compiler doesn't know enough about your system to create a useful program all by itself.
 You need libraries to build complete programs.

-C library - *precompiled* function that can be built into your program
+C library - *precompiled* function that can be built into your program.

+The two standard directories on Linux containing libraries are `/lib` and `/usr/lib`. `/lib` should not contain static libraries.

 Static libraries
 ----------------